ngshiheng/wraith/README.md

 1. Run `rclone config`
 2. Name your remote `remote`
 3. Follow [rlcone.org/drive](https://rclone.org/drive/)
-4. If you're working on a remote machine (e.g. Digital Ocean droplet via SSH), say N for the auto config prompt and follow the instruction
+4. If you're working on a remote machine without a browser (e.g. Digital Ocean Droplet via SSH), say `N` for the auto config prompt.
+Follow through the instructions
 5. Run `rclone lsd remote:/` to check your connection

 ## How to use

-1. Switch to the ghost-mgr user to manage Ghost using `sudo -i -u ghost-mgr`
+1. Switch to the `ghost-mgr` user to manage Ghost using `sudo -i -u ghost-mgr`
 2. Clone this repository
 3. Run [`./backup.sh`](backup.sh) from the repository directory